Following yet another recommendation from Rock Paper Shotgun, I decided to give this small little indie game a try.

 At very beginning of the game, the country suffers a major terrorist attack and the country is in a political crisis.
 It’s your job to find the responsible ones.
 You even have a lead.
 He might be innocent, but your investigation opens connections.
 Connecting one person to another, like teacher-student, neighbors, father-son, brings you new potential suspects.

-A really good thing that I noticed while playing is that, without direct intervention of the game, reading the news, I created some conspiracy theories.
+A wonderful thing that I noticed while playing is that, without direct intervention of the game, reading the news, I created some conspiracy theories.
 I was trying to link dots, trying to see the “big picture”, trying to make sense of the chaos of facts and information.
 The game throws at you several misleading information, and like real life, you will have to filter what is relevant and what is not.
 It fascinated me.

 As a short game, I liked very much.
 I heard that they are doing a sequel, which is good news.
 I will be glad to try it also.